 Individuals or Corporations are invited to sponsor any concert or

-exhibit in this series.
+art exhibit in this series.
 Little Carnegie of the South is a non-profit

 organization and all sponsorships and contributions are tax deductible.